hunter-stanke/rFIA/README.md

 Specifically, `rFIA` improves accessibility to the spatio-temporal estimation capacity of the FIA Database by producing space-time indexed summaries of forest variables within user-defined population boundaries.
-Direct integration with other popular R packages (e.g., dplyr, sp, and sf) facilitates efficient space-time query and data summary, and supports common data representations and API design.
+Direct integration with other popular R packages (e.g., `dplyr`, `sp`, and `sf`) facilitates efficient space-time query and data summary, and supports common data representations and API design.
 The package implements design-based estimation procedures outlined by Bechtold & Patterson (2005), and has been validated against estimates and sampling